La Mesita Ranch: Traditional Southwestern Elegance, Hospitality and Grand Views

 Traditional and formally appointed throughout, yet comfortable in its decor and modern in its accessibility, La Mesita Ranch offers guests a rare and beautiful setting to celebrate the special moments in life such as a wedding, anniversary, family gathering or reunion, or golf or girlfriend getaway.
 The ranch is also available as a unique site and special location for corporate meetings, the movie/film industry or simply, a quiet refuge from the stresses in life.

-The gated property – roughly 144 acres in total with 3 residential structures (The Grande Hacienda, Cowboy Bunkhouse and the Country Cottage), indoor and outdoor equestrian facilities, swimming pool and cabana, tennis court, duck pond, grassy pastures– is surrounded by native lands, badlands canyons, old Cottonwoods, verdant Alfalfa fields and in the eastern distance, views of the Sangre de Cristos and to the west, sunset vistas as far as the eye can see.
+The gated property – roughly 144 acres in total with 5 residential structures (The Grande Hacienda, Cowboy Bunkhouse, Country Cottage, Horseman's Cottage and the Bachelor Pad), indoor and outdoor equestrian facilities, swimming pool and cabana, tennis court, duck pond, grassy pastures– is surrounded by native lands, badlands canyons, old Cottonwoods, verdant Alfalfa fields and in the eastern distance, views of the Sangre de Cristos and to the west, sunset vistas as far as the eye can see.
 Set apart from the light pollution of the urban settings, starry night skies light up the ranch.

 Lovingly and carefully maintained for decades, yet recently updated and modernized, the Pueblo of Pojoaque desires to share this rare and distinctive property with others who will appreciate its beauty, its tradition, its activity and its solitude.